availo/wowza-vhost-loadbalancer/README.md

  * Uploaded a precompiled .jar-file for 3.5.0, and renamed the old .jar-file.
    No configuration changes are required, but the old file, named 'availo-vhostloadbalancer.jar', needs to be replaced with the new file.

+### 2012-12-05 - bugfixes, new license and new features

+ * All files that have been rewritten are now using Apache 2 License.
+   (The exceptions are the two ServerListener-classes)
+ * Added an optional "?redirect=true" parameter for RTMP/RTSP/HTTP requests.
+   Will allow clients to get redirected when redirectOnConnect = false.
+ * Complete rewrite of the HTTP redirect.
+Now using a ConfigCache to allow redirecting based on the config properties in Application.xml
+ * redirectOnConnect, redirectAppName and redirectPort is now respected.
+ * Removed the old 3.1.2 .jar-file and renamed the 3.5.0-file.
+The current availo-vhost-loadbalancer-3.jar" file should hopefully work on both/all current updates of Wowza Media Server 3.x.

 ## Prerequisites